HathorNetwork/hathor-wallet-mobile/README.md

 Run `msgmerge pt-br/texts.po texts.pot -o pt-br/texts.po` to merge a pot file with a po file.

 Finally, run `make i18n` to compile all po files to json files.

-## Troubleshooting

-### Cannot compile for Android

-Try to run `npx jetifier` to fix the issue.

-This is a known problem, reported in this issue: https://github.com/HathorNetwork/hathor-wallet-mobile/issues/135

 ## License